Five takeaways from primary night in New York, Florida

 Special elections in New York give Democrats new hope

 His win was, naturally, a disappointment for Democrats.
-But it’s not all bad news for the party in power.
-Democrat Max Della Pia came closer than expected to pulling off an upset in the race.
+But it’s not all bad news for the party: Democrat Max Della Pia came closer than expected to pulling off an upset in the race.

-Della Pia’s closer-than-expected loss and Ryan’s narrow win add up to the latest evidence that Democrats may be on the verge of regaining some lost momentum in the runup to the November midterm elections.
+Della Pia’s closer-than-expected loss and Ryan’s narrow win add up to the latest evidence that Democrats may be on the verge of regaining some lost momentum in the run-up to the midterms.

 Maloney loss ushers end of political era in Manhattan

 No matter who won the Democratic primary to represent New York’s Manhattan-based 12th District, the race was destined to end the political career of one Democratic heavyweight.
-In the end, that turned out to be Rep. Carolyn Maloney (D-N.Y.).
+In the end, that turned out to be Rep. Carolyn Maloney.

-Maloney lost her primary on Tuesday to Rep. Jerrold Nadler (D-N.Y.).
-Both currently helm powerful committees in the House – Maloney is the chair of the Oversight and Reform Committee, while Nadler leads the Judiciary Committee – and both have served in Congress since the early 1990s.
+Maloney lost her primary on Tuesday to Rep. Jerrold Nadler.
+Both currently helm powerful committees in the House — Maloney is the chair of the Oversight and Reform Committee, while Nadler leads the Judiciary Committee — and both have served in Congress since the early 1990s.

 There was little animosity between Nadler and Maloney.
 The two members of Congress are ideologically similar and have a long history of working together.
 They were only pitted against one another as a result of New York’s redistricting process, which combined the cores of their Manhattan districts earlier this year.